rwth-acis/WebTorrent-VideoStreaming/README.md

 <br><br>
 - The example application uses a via Yjs (https://github.com/y-js/yjs) synchronized data structure to transfer the Stream_Ticket object from the seeder to the other peers.
 Therefore, the application needs to connect to a special kind of WebRTC signaling server.
 The signaling server can be downloaded at https://github.com/DadaMonad/signalmaster.
 By default, the example application connects to a free, public WebRTC signaling server.
 <br><br>
-- If the create_stream method of the OakStreaming library does not get handed over URLs to one or more torrent tracker, it tries to connect to several public WebTorrent tracking servers, which support all functionality needed by the OakStreaming library.
+- If the create_stream method of the OakStreaming library does not get handed over URLs to one or more torrent trackers, it tries to connect to several public WebTorrent tracking servers, which support all functionality needed by the OakStreaming library.
 The example application only tries to connect to a local torrent tracker.
 <br><br>
 - The file *jasmine-testsuites.js* contains the JavaScript code of the Jasmine test suites.
 <br><br>